I love you like salt, as the story goes.

 Salt in Britain

-It has been harvested or mined in Britain, and around the world for thousands of years.
+Salt has been harvested, mined and traded across Britain and around the world for thousands of years.

 Salt has been extracted from from brine springs, wells for centuries, as well as being harvested along the coast.